 We believe that the strongest alignment of executive and stockholder interests arises from their common ownership of our equity securities.
-Accordingly, the Board allocates the largest portion of our executive officer's target total direct compensation opportunity to long-term incentive compensation in the form of equity awards.
-The Board believes that equity awards provide an effective means for focusing our executive officers, including the Named Executive Officers, on driving increased stockholder value over a multi-year period, provides a meaningful reward for appreciation in our stock price and long-term value creation, and motivates them to remain employed with us.
+Accordingly, the Board allocates the largest portion of our executive officer's target total direct compensation to long-term incentive compensation in the form of equity awards.
+The Board believes that equity awards focus our executive officers, including the Named Executive Officers, on increasing stockholder value over the long-term, provides a meaningful reward for appreciation in our stock price and long-term value creation, and motivates them to remain employed with us.

-Over the last several years, the long-term incentive compensation opportunities of our executive officers, including the Named Executive Officers, have been delivered in the form of restricted stock awards.
-As noted above, these awards have represented approximately 96% of our CEO's target total direct compensation opportunity, and, on average, 68% of the target total direct compensation opportunity of our other executive officers.
+Over the last several years, the long-term incentive compensation opportunities of our executive officers, including the Named Executive Officers, have been delivered in the form of restricted stock awards that vest no earlier than 30 months from that grant date.
+As noted above, these awards have represented approximately 95% of our CEO's target total direct compensation, and, on average, over 70% of the target total direct compensation of our other executive officers.